 What is the Noodle Dough Made Of?

 As touched on, the gluten has to align for the dough to become stretchy but one can't just use regular noodle dough.
 The dough used for hand-pulled Chinese noodles is made with cake/pastry flour, enriched flour, sesame oil, water and an ingredient called pung qui, an alkaline that helps to make the noodles springy.
 Other recipes for La Mian may include baking soda and this can be used if one can't find pung qui.
-The gluten fibers are developed by different methods, as mentioned above, with each noodle maker developing his preferred techniques.
+The gluten fibers are aligned by different methods, as mentioned above, with each noodle maker developing his preferred techniques.

-While the noodle dough can be made by hand, because it requires heavy kneading, it is easier to make it with a Kitchen Aid, which does the brunt of the work and cuts down on preparation time and labor.
+While the noodle dough can be kneaded by hand, because it requires heavy kneading and a long kneading time, some modern chefs use a Kitchen Aid, which does the brunt of the work and cuts down on preparation time.
 Using an appliance with a dough hook can make the whole process easier and faster.
 Traditional Chinese dough makers, however, still do the entire process from start to finish, without the use of a mixer.

-However the dough is prepared, once it's mixed, it has to be wet and stretchy, to avoid tearing when working with it.
+However the dough is prepared, once it's mixed, it has to be stretchy, to avoid tearing when working with it and pulling on it.

 Different Methods Used to Form Chinese Pulled Noodles